cjdoris/Countries.jl/README.md

 - ISO 639-3: Languages.
 - ISO 15924: Scripts.

-The data can be easily converted to any table type, allowing for easy integration into data science workflows.
+The data can be converted to any table type, allowing for easy integration into data science workflows.

 The data is obtained from the Julia package